sksiwal/docs/docs/sdks/python/workers.md

     task_handler.join_processes()
 ```

-If you paste the above code in a file called main.py, you can launch the workers by running:
+To launch the workers, create a file (e.g., `main.py`) and run:

 ```shell
 python3 main.py
 ```

-If you're looking for better performance (i.e., more workers of the same type) - you can simply append more instances of the same worker like this:
+For better performance with multiple workers of the same type, append more instances of the same worker to the workers list like this:

 ```python
 workers = [